Jump! (2007 film)

-Jump! is a 2007 British-Austrian drama film written and directed by Joshua Sinclair.
-It starred Ben Silverstone, Patrick Swayze and Martine McCutcheon.
-It was loosely based on the real-life Halsman murder case.
+Jump! is a 2007 British-Austrian drama film written and directed by Joshua Sinclair and starring Ben Silverstone, Patrick Swayze and Martine McCutcheon.
+It is loosely based on the real-life Halsman murder case.
 The film was premiered during the 2007 Shanghai International Film Festival.

 Synopsis

 Set in Austria, in 1928, with the spectre of Nazism on the rise, a young Jew, Philippe Halsman, is accused of patricide after his father's death during a hike through the Alps.
 His strained relationship with his father, and the apparent evidence that he has been struck on the head with a rock, point towards the son's guilt.
 Halsman is put on trial, in Innsbruck, where his case is taken up by one of the country's leading lawyers.